Research is key to entering the food truck industry!

 Before you do anything, you must start putting together a rough budget.
-How much money do you have to invest and whether you are considering finance.
-This will determine whether your project is viable, the level of quality you can afford and the manufacturer you desire to go with.
+How much money you have to invest and whether you are considering finance.
+This will determine whether your project is viable, the level of quality you can afford and the manufacturer you choose to go with.
 This is a business after all, and a commercial kitchen comes with a price.
 We’ve written an entire article about price expectations within the mobile food industry, check it out.

 Primary and Secondary Research

 Next you will need to collect all of your primary and secondary market research.
 Primary research is information that comes direct from the source, for example, your potential customers.
 However, gathering this information can be time consuming and costly, thus secondary research comes in handy.
 Secondary research involves the gathering of statistics, reports and studies from organisations or government agencies.
 This can be conducted by a simple online search, and we have found the links below very helpful.
 The resources you require will differ depending on your specific service or product.

 Once you have established your position in the market it is essential to connect with your local government and initiate conversations about your new business venture.
 After all, they will be the ones that approve your applications.
 During these conversations you should begin discussing their application process, what requirements you must meet and understand their specific regulations.
 Every council is different and require a variety of standards to be met.
 For example, the Brisbane City Council requires a mobile food business licence, eat safe certificate, design assessment and approval, public liability insurance certificate, environmental sustainability clause, and so on.
 Your can find this information online from your local council website or by visiting or phoning your local council office.
 Here’s the link for the Brisbane City Councils Food Truck page.

 Mobile Food Manufacturer Selection